-At € 33.0 billion, revenues generated in the landline business in 2020 were slightly up (+0.6%) on the previous year (€ 32.8 billion).
+At € 33.0 billion, revenues generated in the landline business in 2021 were up 1.2% on the previous year (€ 32.6 billion).
 In addition to retail sales, these revenue figures also include wholesale, interconnection, and terminal device revenues.

 Key market figures: fixed-line in Germany

 Fixed-line revenues (in € billion)

 Source: Dialog Consult / VATM, TC Market Analysis for Germany 2021, October 2021

 Mobile internet market in Germany